-Low Confidence Medium Confidence Medium Confidence High Confidence Rating Rating Rating Rating (Full Conformance) (Critical NC) (Major NC) (Minor NC) There is no introduction There is insufficiently There is moderately The State has introduced and enforcement of effective introduction effective introduction and enforces laws and laws and regulations and enforcement of and enforcement of regulations based on the based on the laws and regulations laws and regulations International Convention International based on the based on the for the Prevention of Convention for the International International Pollution from Ships, Prevention of Pollution Convention for the Convention for the 1973, as modified by the from Ships, 1973, as Prevention of Pollution Prevention of Pollution Protocol of 1978 relating modified by the Protocol from Ships, 1973, as from Ships, 1973, as there to (MARPOL 73/78). of 1978 relating there modified by the modified by the to (MARPOL 73/78).
-Protocol of 1978 Protocol of 1978

-relating there to (MARPOL 73/78). relating there to (MARPOL 73/78).
+Low Confidence Rating (Critical NC) Medium Confidence Rating (Major NC) Medium Confidence Rating (Minor NC) High Confidence Rating (Full Conformance) There is no introduction and enforcement of laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating there to (MARPOL 73/78).
+There is insufficiently effective introduction and enforcement of laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating there to (MARPOL 73/78).
+There is moderately effective introduction and enforcement of laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating there to (MARPOL 73/78).
+The State has introduced and enforces laws and regulations based on the International Convention for the Prevention of Pollution from Ships, 1973, as modified by the Protocol of 1978 relating there to (MARPOL 73/78).
 Fulfils all parameters.

-Lacking in all Lacking in two Lacking in one
+Lacking in all parameters.
+Lacking in two parameters.
+Lacking in one parameter.

-parameters. parameters. parameter.